herguad/data_analysis/README.md

 - Would it be justified to correlate movie duration and year of release?
 - Is genre correlated to duration?
 2. Focusing on genre
-- Which genres got the most movies released in different years?
+- Which genres got the most movies added in different years?
-- Which were the top 3 genres for movies released in different years?
+- Has Netflix been expanding the range of genres for movies in their library?
 3. Focusing on countries and continents
 - Which countries have the most released movies in different years?
 And which ones have the least?
 - What can be said about the greater and smaller number of releases per continent?